Eugene W. Biscailuz: Career

 After working briefly as a shipping clerk in Los Angeles and San Francisco, Biscailuz was appointed as a foreclosure clerk by Sheriff William A. Hammel in 1907.
 His law background helped him rise in the ranks until he was appointed undersheriff in 1921.

 Biscailuz first came to public attention in 1923, when he was asked to accompany the District Attorney to Honduras to bring back convicted murderer Clara Phillips, who had escaped from the County Jail after her conviction.
 His wife accompanied him on the trip, and contracted a tropical infection from which she never fully recovered.
-Later, Biscailuz was involved in the 1927 manhunt for child kidnapper and murderer William Edward Hickman, and led raids that eventually helped bring an end to the gambling empire of Tony Cornero.
+Later, Biscailuz was involved in the 1927 manhunt for William Edward Hickman, the kidnapper and murderer of Marion Parker, and led raids that eventually helped bring an end to the gambling empire of Tony Cornero.

 In 1929, Governor C.C.
 Young asked Biscailuz to reorganize the old State Motor Patrol.
 He was appointed the first Superintendent of the new California Highway Patrol (CHP), where Biscailuz organized the Highway Patrol system, then a new but separate law enforcement agency.
 Having finished his work for the CHP, in 1931 he resumed his post as undersheriff of Los Angeles County.

 In 1932, after Sheriff William Traeger stepped down to run for Congress, the Board of Supervisors appointed Biscailuz Sheriff in 1932 with Traeger's endorsement and supported by thousands of signed petitions.
 He later ran unopposed for six terms.
 As sheriff, he pioneered a practice of putting well-behaved prisoners to work on "honor farms" in hopes of rehabilitating them.